The first teeth

 - Milk teeth are placeholders for the permanent teeth.

-- And should the milk teeth have caries, there is a risk that the caries bacteria are transferred to the permanent teeth.
+- And if the milk teeth have caries, there is a risk that the caries bacteria will be transferred to the permanent teeth.

-Regular dental care should begin as early as the eruption of the first teeth at the age of about 6 months.
+Regular dental care should begin as soon as the first teeth break through at around 6 months of age.
 Use an age-appropriate, very soft children's toothbrush with a small head.
-This will allow you to gently clean teeth.
+This allows you to gently clean the teeth.
 Teeth should be cleaned twice a day.
-This way, your baby will also get used to the morning and evening brushing routine right from the start.
-First care for the chewing surfaces with short forward and backward movements, then the outer surfaces with circular movements and finally the inner surfaces of the teeth.
+This will help your baby get used to the morning and evening brushing routine right from the start.
+First clean the chewing surfaces with short forward and backward movements, then the outer surfaces with circular movements and finally the inner surfaces of the teeth.